Kill3rKai/Kill3rKai/README.md

 ### About
 I'm Kai.
 A Programmer. *Cripplingly addicted to coding.*
 When an idea hits, I drop everything and start building it — usually at 2 a.m. because why not. *Insomnia...*
-Can't leave ideas sitting there unfinished, it physically hurts me lol.
+I can't leave ideas sitting, it physically hurts me lol.

 ---